-For more than 40 years, Vocational Services, Inc. has been working for the public good: providing employment and other vital services for citizens with developmental disabilities, and serving the business community with on-demand, flexible services and programs.
+For over 50 years, Vocational Services, Inc. has been working for the public good: providing employment and other vital services for citizens with developmental disabilities, and serving the business community with on-demand, flexible services and programs.

 VSI services include a wide range of programs for people with disabilities and outstanding services for businesses.
 Read More.

 Parents, guardians, people with disabilities and others interested in VSI programs are invited to schedule a tour of our facilities.
 Read More.

 Learn how you can help enhance our services for people with disabilities.
 Even a small gift can change a life.
 Read More.

 VSI Links: Home | About Us | Our Board | Our Staff | Programs and Services

 Opportunities for Adults with Developmental Disabilities | Careers with Vocational Services | News and Events | Giving | Contact Us